• Our Team

 Being a victim of gaslighting can feel invalidating, dismissive, and most of all, lonely.
 Keep in mind the abuser wants to make you forget about who you once were, before the relationship.
 This process can be gruelling especially if you’ve been a victim for a long time.
 Do not hesitate to reach out to us for help!

-← Understanding The Fundamentals Behind Psychotherapy SessionsLiving with A Narcissist →
+← Understanding The Fundamentals Behind Psychotherapy SessionsLiving with a Narcissist: Protecting Your Emotional Health →

 Annabelle Psychology